mdavis29/Data_Science_101_R/week2.md

 Due first class of next week (week 3)

   * Find and read artical to share detailing how data science was used to solve a problem in your particular field of interest
   * Use the titanic data set with weka decision trees or rules to find the pasenger types that would have most likely survived.
 Write a paragraph on your method and what you found, as if you were explaining to your supervisor what the signifcant patterns in the data and how you used particular methods to find them.
+Model must excede the performance of 1r (78% accurcay)